No-till Gardening for a Resilient Future

 Course Fees

-This course is offered on a sliding scale.
+This course is offered on a sliding scale and with the option for a three-part payment plan.
 Please see below for guidance on figuring out where you fall on the sliding scale.
-10% of all course fees will be given as reparations to the Nipmuc Land Project.
+10% of all course fees will be given as a land tax to Pequoig Farm.
+(You can learn more about the concept of a land tax from the Sogorea Te’ Land Trust here).

 The low-end cost for this course is $275, and applies to those who have experienced current and/or historical marginalization from the land and/or from other material resources.

-The BIPOC full scholarship applies to those who identify as Black, Indigenous, People of Color.
+The BIPOC full scholarship applies to those who identify as Black, Indigenous, People of Color and is offered as a form of reparations for those who currently, and whose ancestors historically, have experienced racism through stolen land and stolen labor.

 The goal of having all of these options is that as many people as possible will feel able to take this course.
 If none of these options work for you, please don’t hesitate to reach out at gardening4thefuture@gmail.com with a proposal that would work for you.